cleavr/cleaverdocs/content/documentation/github-actions.md

 video: ''
 ---

-Cleavr integrates with [GitHub Actions](https://github.com/features/actions), an automated workflow feature by GitHub that allows you to perform several actions, such as building your app.
+Cleavr integrates with [GitHub Actions](https://github.com/features/actions), an automated workflow feature from GitHub, that allows you to perform several actions, such as building your app.

 <base-info>